ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 8       | 977

 ...we'll find that it gets slower with more domains!
-That's because we've only allowed one domain at a time to access the input image, destroying any opportunity for parallelism.
+That's because our mutex only allows one domain at a time to access the input image, destroying any opportunity for parallelism.

 Fortunately, we know that all domains only _read_ the input image, so it should be safe for them to do so simultaneously.
 However, we can't just allow `Image.get` to read from a `contended` image&mdash;in general, one other domain could be writing to it.